bandasanjana/Academic-Paper/README.md

+# Academic-
-# Academic-Paper on Guns Law and Crime Rate in the U.S
+Report on Guns Law and Crime Rate in the U.S
 Performed data exploration and statistical analysis to identify the correct explanatory variables in R and plots were visualized on the tableau.
 Formulated the right hypothesis on the given panel data and performed Regressions using Fixed effects in STATA.
 Selected the best model by avoiding serial correlation and heteroskedasticity by using Cluster Robust standard errors with variables at 5 % significance level.